 - Totally Radical - Used in a number of these books.

 - This is actually used as a weapon against Dracula, of all people.

-- Trapped In Video Game Land: Happens in the Castlevania book, in which the Kid Hero gets transported to the world of the video game itself (which is treated as specifically the world of a video game, unlike, say, the Wizards And Warriors book, which treats Kuros's homeland as a fantasy world or other time period).
+- Trapped In Video Game Land: Happens in the Castlevania II book, in which the kid hero gets transported to the world of the video game itself (which is treated as specifically the world of a video game, unlike, say, the Wizards And Warriors book, which treats Kuros's homeland as a fantasy world or other time period).